StackStorm/st2docs/docs/source/authentication.rst

 LDAP (Enterprise Edition)
 -------------------------
-|st2|-developed auth backends such as LDAP are only available in the Enterprise edition.
+|st2|-developed auth backends such as LDAP are only available in Brocade Workflow Composer.
 For
-more information on the Enterprise edition, please visit https://stackstorm.com/product/#enterprise.
+more information on Brocade Workflow Composer, please visit https://stackstorm.com/product/#enterprise.
-The auth backends included with the Enterprise edition are developed, tested, maintained, and supported by the |st2| team.
+The auth backends included with the Brocade Workflow Composer are developed, tested, maintained, and supported by the |st2| team.

 LDAP